reportingsjr/rfidBoard/README.md

 It will consist of a TCP/IP stack, an RFID stack, and a user access stack.

-programs needed for compilation on fedora: sudo yum install arm-none-eabi-gcc-cs scons
+programs needed for compilation on fedora: sudo yum install arm-none-eabi-gcc-cs arm-none-eabi-newlib scons

+To program the board an STLINK v2 programmer is needed as well as stlink (on linux).

 Notes and Issues
 =========